ezraonyinkwa/Shopping-Trends-Analysis/README.md

 We formatted the data by replacing values to a more understandable and easy format (This was carried out in the size column), we used the find and replace option to carry out this formatting.

 2. Handling Missing Values

 We ran a quick check for any missing values using ctrl+G to check for blanks,the dataset contained no missing values.

-3.Removing Duplicates
+3. Removing Duplicates

 We checked for duplicates value by highlighting the wholee data and pressing ctrl+G but there were no duplicates found.

 ### Data Modelling